tarwn/lessthandot-hugo/blogs/content/posts/2012-03-30-automating-the-lessthandot-deployment.md

 ## Who is at fault?

 I've been on a few projects in the past that had similar problems.
 We operated in one of two modes, super extremely careful or push-and-pray.
 Both cases depend on after hours deployments and take the fragility of the deployment process as a given.
 We accept and live with the fact that builds are dangerous and assume danger is inherent to all build processes.
-In the poorer cases, we actually “blamestormed”, trying to determine who was to blame when a build went wrong.
+In the poorer cases, we actually "blamestormed", trying to determine who was to blame when a build went wrong.

 The problem wasn't the inherent complexity of builds or even a specific individual, but the process we were using to do those deployments.